bluesky/tiled/docs/source/scaling.md

 {"a": 1, "b": 2}
 ```

+Notice that one the object is created, it acts just like a normal Python
+mapping.
+Downstream code does not have to do anything special to work with
+it.

-It can be integrated with a Catalog directly, just replacing the dictionary
+It can be integrated with ``Catalog`` directly, just replacing the dictionary
 in the first example with a ``OneShotCachedMap``.

 ```python